msrxse/oneport-rates-ui/README.md

 This is a clone of the [Oneport](https://www.oneport365.com/) site at the rates' scene.
 Showcases a list of cards:

-- Filterable with 2 params (container size and container type) (server side)
+- Special Filters: Filterable with 2 params (container size and container type) (server side)
-- Filterable by rate filters (locally)
+- Rates: Filterable by rate filters (server side)

 ### Note